anhvir/c102/README.md

 `change, and in this case insertion_sort  will show how` `insertion sort works.`

+    * Additional task with insertion_sort.c:
+`change the sorting function so that it does not use` `int_swap at all, and as a result, runs a bit faster.`

     * coin_change.c : contains some initial settings for Ex 6.9.